zachjob/bitmaker/js/callbacks/README.md

 } );
 ```

 "Hmm... both examples are only 3 lines long, so what makes the `.forEach()` approach better?""
 I'm glad you asked!
 When working with `.forEach()`, we append it to our source array (eg. `numbers`) and pass the callback that should be invoked once *for each* item.
-Each time our callback is invoked, the first argument will contain the current item in the array.
-This means that:
+Each time our callback is invoked, the first argument will contain the current item in the array, which means:
 - We **don't** have to define or update a 'counter' variable.
 - We **don't** have to define a condition.
 - We **don't** have to access the current item using both the source array and the 'counter'.

 In short, `.forEach()` allows us to focus on what we want to **do** with the items in our array (eg. by defining our callback function), rather than on how to access each item.

-Wait, it gets event better!.
+Wait, it gets event better!
 We're not limited to *just* the `.forEach()` method.
 There are actually a variety of array **Iteration Methods**, and they all have a few things in common:
 - Each method is called *on* an array.
 - Each method accepts one argument: a 'callback' function.

+### Getting Started
-Have a look at the following documentation, then move on to the first exercise!
+Now that you have an idea of what callbacks are (and how to use them), start by taking a quick look at the following documentation and then move on to the first exercise!
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods